mortylabs/kubernetes/README.md

 All deployments are running on Rancher k3s and Raspberry Pi 4s, with 8GB memory each and a SSD drive replace the sdcard.
 MetalLB and NGINX reverse proxy have replaced Traefik.

 curl -sfL https://get.k3s.io | sh -s -  --disable=traefik --disable servicelb --write-kubeconfig-mode 644

+To install ssh certificates using cert-manager & letsenceypt: